Embossed Cookie Recipe – Embossed Rolling Pin Recipe

 - Mix in the spices.

 - Sieve in the flour and combine into a dough.
-If it is a bit crumbly to hold a few drops of water at a time to help bring it together.
+If it is a bit crumbly to hold, add a few drops of water at a time to help bring it together.

-- Once the dough has pulled together wrap it in cling film and pop it in for 30 minutes.
+- Once the dough has come together, wrap it in cling film (saran wrap) and put it in the fridge for 30 minutes.

-- Pop the cut out dough back into the fridge for 30 minutes.
+- Put the cut out dough back into the fridge for a further 30 minutes.

-- Pop the biscuits in the oven for 8-10 minutes until the dough is firm to the touch and just starting to go light brown.
+- Place the cookies in the oven for 8-10 minutes until the dough is firm to the touch and just starting to brown around the edges.You don’t want the cookies to colour more than a little else they will dry too crispy.
+You can see how pale the finished cookies are above.

-- Leave to cool on a cooling rack and once cold store in an air tight container.
+- Leave to cool on a rack and once fully cool, store in an airtight container.

 Please note that the nutrition information provided above is approximate and meant as a guideline only.